joniniemela/blog-api-spring/README.md

 Main things used in this project:

 - Spring Boot as framework on top of Java
-- Spring Data JPA (Jakarta Presence) as ORM for different types of data and using CRUD actions with built-in implementations.
+- Spring Data JPA (Jakarta Persistence) as ORM for different types of data and using CRUD actions with built-in implementations.
 - JWT token authentication
 - Layered architecture (Controller, Service, Repository, Entity)